pystruct/pystruct/doc/user_guide.rst

 Multi-class SVM
 ===============
-A precursor for structured SVMs was the mult-class SVM by `Crammer and Singer
+A precursor for structured SVMs was the multi-class SVM by `Crammer and Singer
 <http://jmlr.csail.mit.edu/papers/volume2/crammer01a/crammer01a.pdf>`_.
 While in practice it is often faster to use an One-vs-Rest approach and an optimize binary SVM, this is a good hello-world example for structured